curityio/mutual-tls-api-example/README.md

 ### API

-The API verifies that the certificate public key matches the `cnf` claim in the JWT, as part of its validation.
+The API verifies that the certificate public key received matches the `cnf` claim in the JWT.

 ## More Information

-See the [Financial Grade API Code Example](https://curity.io/resources/learn/financial-grade-api/) article for a more complete walkthrough.\
 Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.